 Students taking courses required to remove deficiencies in their general training or for preparation prerequisite to the chosen field of graduate work must obtain a Cumulative Weighted Average of at least 70% in these courses.
 A minimum of 70% is required in each undergraduate course.
 Where permissible, undergraduate courses taken for credit towards a Master's degree must be senior courses at the 300 or 400 level.
 Students must obtain 60% in each graduate course required specifically for the degree and a Cumulative Weighted Average of 70% for all their courses in this category.
 Under exceptional circumstances, on recommendation of the academic unit, and with the approval of the Dean of Graduate and Postdoctoral Studies, a student may be permitted to write a supplemental examination in a graduate course for which a grade of less than 60% was obtained or an undergraduate course for which a grade of less than 70% was obtained.

-If, in the opinion of the Advisory Committee and the academic unit concerned, a student is not making reasonable progress with any aspect of the program, a recommendation may be made to the Dean that the student be Required to Discontinue as a candidate for the degree.
-The Dean will take prompt and appropriate action.
+If, in the opinion of the Advisory Committee and the academic unit concerned, a student is not making reasonable progress with any aspect of the program, a recommendation may be made to the Associate Dean that the student be Required to Discontinue as a candidate for the degree.
+The Associate Dean will take prompt and appropriate action.

 The Advisory Committee may require the candidate to demonstrate ability to read publications related to the candidate’s special field of study, in one or more languages other than English.
 Successful completion of a course in a language (other than English) recommended by an Advisory Committee usually meets the minimum requirement for a reading knowledge of a foreign language.
 This language requirement may be met by a course, or courses, taken at another university, or by knowledge of the language acquired in other ways.
 In such cases, supporting evidence must be submitted to the appropriate language department at this university.
 The language department may set a special examination.
 The decision of the department is final in such cases.

 GPS 960.0, Introduction to Ethics and Integrity, is a required course for all first year graduate students enrolled in degree programs at the University of Saskatchewan.
 The purpose of this course is to discuss ethical issues that graduate students may face during their time at the University.
 In addition to GPS 960, students may also need to take GPS 961 or GPS 962.
-The student's Advisory Committee will review the student's research area and determine whether or not the student needs to take GPS 961, Ethics in Human Research, and/or GPS 962, Ethics in Animal Research.
+The student's Advisory Committee will review the student's research area and determine whether the student needs to take GPS 961, Ethics in Human Research, and/or GPS 962, Ethics in Animal Research.